-Image: Decide what image you want your resume to communicate.
+Impression: Decide what impression you want your resume to communicate.
 Does it show that you are a leader, a team player, an artist, a salesperson, or something else?

 Content: Select three core qualities that define you and are of importance to the position for which you are applying.
 Make sure your resume stresses the accomplishments and skills that reflect these qualities.